MehradMilan/Text-Rating/README.md

 ### **Starting the Project**

-1. Build and run the Docker containers:
+1. Add static files to the directory:

     ```bash
+    python manage.py collectstatic
+    ```

+2. Build and run the Docker containers:

+   ```bash
    docker-compose up --build
    ```

-2. Access the application at `http://localhost:8080`.
+3. Access the application at `http://localhost:8080`.

 ## **5. Features**